-- 3.1.1.
-These consist of the "official food controls" specified in the Food Law Code of Practice together with any other activities where the purpose is to monitor compliance with food hygiene law. - 3.1.2.
+3.1.1.
+These consist of the "official food controls" specified in the Food Law Code of Practice together with any other activities where the purpose is to monitor compliance with food hygiene law.

+- 3.1.2.
 The food hygiene intervention rating is used to determine the type of intervention that is suitable for that particular operation.
 Unannounced inspections are carried out at businesses in categories A, B, C and D unless they are based in a domestic premises.
 Category A and B interventions may comprise an inspection, partial inspection or audit at appropriate intervals.
 Category C premises will be assessed using either a full/partial inspection or audit, until they are deemed broadly compliant, once this is achieved planned interventions may alternate between the above and another type of official control.
 Category D premises will be subject to alternate official control and non-official controls unless they are also rated 30 or 40 for "type of food and method of handling" when they are restricted to a full/partial inspection or audit.
-Other official controls comprise food sampling, surveillance, verification visits and audits.
+Other official controls comprise food sampling, surveillance, verification visits and audits. - 3.1.3.

-- 3.1.3.
 The frequency at which businesses must be inspected is outlined in Annex 1 of the Food Law Code of Practice June 2023.
 Information gathered at inspection is also used to determine the Food Hygiene Rating Scheme (FHRS) score.
-The FHRS is operated in accordance with the FSA Brand Standard June 2023.
+The FHRS is operated in accordance with the 'Food Hygiene Rating Scheme: Guidance for local authorities on implementation and operation - the Brand Standard', June 2023.
 Businesses can appeal against their rating and can also request a rescoring visit (subject to the payment of a fee) after the inspection upon which their rating was based.
-During 2022-23 there have been 18 re-score requests, compared to 13 in 2021-22. - 3.1.4.
-Throughout 2022-2023 the Food Standards Agency Recovery Plan has been followed, now the recovery plan has ceased the aim for 2023-2024 is to work through the backlog of overdue D rated premises and undertake programmed inspections for all other premises that have already been inspected as part of the recovery plan and are routinely due for inspection this year.
-There are approximately 342 overdue D rated premises and 224 A-C rated premises and 53 unrated premises due for an intervention in 2023-2024. - 3.1.5.
+During 2023-24 there have been 31 re-score requests, compared to 18 re-score requests in 2022-23. - 3.1.4.
+There are 432 interventions due in Category A D premises during 2024-25 and 90 interventions due in Category E premises during 2024-25.
+There are also 74 interventions overdue from 2023-24 (Category A D and unrated premises) that will be undertaken in 2024-25. - 3.1.5.
 The Code of Practice allows local authorities to use Alternative Enforcement Strategies (AES) for Category E businesses.
 The AES approach typically involves the completion of a self-assessment questionnaire by the business.
-There are currently approximately 600 Category E businesses overdue, this is largely due to inspections stopping during the pandemic and the restart focussing on the highest risk premises. - 3.1.6.
+There are currently approximately 425 Category E businesses overdue work started in 2023-24 to review whether Category E premises were still operating and if there were to arrange an intervention and if not to close the premises record on tascomi.
+This work will be continued in 2024-25 and use a combination of AES interventions and inspections. - 3.1.6.
 All officers who carry out official food controls are authorised in accordance with the Code of Practice.
 Weekly team meetings are held where any complex matters or specialised processes can be discussed, and knowledge shared. - 3.1.7.
 Officers will also carry out spot checks at businesses if they have concerns or intelligence about the business or about a specific activity within a business.
 The outcome of a spot check may affect future planned inspections of the business.